Flynn-Primrose/Zoonosim/notes/Questions.md

 barriers) and biosecure closed systems (with all aspects of production and transport conducted internally)"
 - Do farms have multiple types of flocks?
+  - e.g. broiler/layer, duck/chicken?
   - If so, do they come into contact with each other?
 - How many incubators does the typical farm work with?
   - Is each poultry flock replaced entirely?
 Or is there mixing of old and new stock?
   - Do farms consistently work with the same incubators?
+  - What is the production cycle of an incubator farm?
+  - Differences between breeding stock and production stock?
 - How frequently are flocks sent to the abattoir?
   - Is the whole flock sent at once?
   - Is the same abattoir always used?
 - What happens if a farmer suspects their flock is infected?
+  - Is there any degree of escalation?
+Or is it like pulling a fire alarm?
 - How frequently do outside parties visit the farm?
   - Inspectors?
   - Vets?
   - Buyers/Sellers?
   - Nosey scientists trying to learn about poultry farming?
 - What equipment is used and is it shared between farms?
+- How many barns does a typical farm have?
+  - Can we assume 1 flock per barn?
+  - Cleaning between cycles

 ## About H5N1